 We require volunteers to be over 17, not pregnant, fit enough to clean cages, and have a current tetanus vaccination (you can attend training before getting vaccinated.)
 Volunteers typically work a 4 to 6 hour shift at the same day and time each week.
 A one-year commitment is expected for most volunteers.

 Summer internships and baby bird feeding positions are also available.
 The baby bird season is 1 May through 30 August.

 Our in-house training program takes several days.
 We do not accept students who have only a few hours of volunteer work to do to meet a class requirement, or those needing volunteer hours to meet court ordered or other requirements.
 Exceptions may be made for veterinary students.
-Please note, confirmation of hours worked or letters of recommendation will only be issued after one year of volunteer work unless agreed upon in advance.
+Please note, conformation of hours worked or letters of recommendation will only be issued after one year of volunteer work unless agreed upon in advance.

 Volunteers work between 10:00 am and 3:30 pm 1 September through 30 April, From 1 May until 31 August, volunteer shifts can start as early as 7:00 am or end as late as 9:00 pm.